 - The Maltese can be used as a therapy dog, e.g., since 2009, Riley the Maltese has been a therapy dog and has taken part in over 400 therapy sessions.

-This all-white toy breed is all about elegance and balance.
-The Maltese is a lively pup that’s people-oriented and enjoys the attention of others.
+This solid-white toy dog is all about elegance and balance.
+The Maltese is a lively pup that’s people-loving, but also enjoys the attention of others.
 It’s what they thrive on.
 Their upbringing as a companion dog makes them a lovely family pet, especially for families that want a small dog.

 Malteses are one of the most trainable dogs, and they respond especially well to positive training – like these.
 This breed is excellent with older, well-behaved kids that know how to handle small dogs carefully.
 As for the owner, Maltese can spend the whole day on their laps.